 These are the most widely recognized factors that contribute to varicose vein disease.
 If you feel you are at risk, please contact one of our specialists to learn what you can do to minimize the likelihood of acquiring varicose veins.

-Free vein screenings are available at Empire Vein Specialists to patients in Inland Empire, Riverside, San Bernardino, Moreno Valley, and surrounding areas of California for those experiencing leg pain or concerned about varicose veins.
-Call 1-800-VARICOSE now to book your appointment with our board-certified medical staff.
+Free vein screenings are available at Empire Vein & Vascular Specialists to patients in Palm Springs, Riverside, La Quinta, Rancho Mirage, Victorville and Ontario areas of California for those experiencing leg pain or concerned about varicose veins.
+Call 1-800-827-4267 now to book your appointment with our board-certified medical staff.